BMW 5 Series (G30)

-The seventh generation of the BMW 5 Series consists of the BMW G30 (sedan version) and BMW G31 (wagon version, marketed as 'Touring') executive cars.
+The seventh generation of the BMW 5 Series consists of the BMW G30 (saloon version) and BMW G31 (estate version, marketed as 'Touring') executive cars.
 The G30/G31 has been produced since 2016 by the German automaker BMW and is often collectively referred to as the G30.
 It was officially announced on 12 October 2016 and sales began in February 2017.

 The fastback 5 Series Gran Turismo model from the previous generation is no longer part of the 5 Series model range, and has been moved to the 6 Series Gran Turismo nameplate.
 A long-wheelbase sedan version (model code G38) is sold in China.

 On 27 May 2020, a facelifted 5 Series was unveiled.
-In 2023, the G30 5 Series was phased out in favour of the G60 5 Series.
-In 2024, the G31 was also phased out in favour of a new Touring model codenamed the G61.
+In 2023, the G30 5 Series was replaced by the G60 5 Series.
+In 2024, the G31 Touring was replaced by the G61.

 Development and launch

 The BMW Head of Design during the development of the G30 was Karim Habib.
 Interior design was led by Daniel Mayerle.

 The 5 Series saloon was unveiled on 12 October 2016 before making its public debut in January 2017 at the North American International Auto Show (NAIAS) in Detroit.

 BMW created The Escape, a short action film featuring a 540i M Sport, to promote the G30 5 Series.
 The Escape was released online on 23 October 2016.

 The 5 Series Touring was unveiled in February 2017 before making its public debut in March at the Geneva Motor Show.

 The 5 Series long-wheelbase model debuted in April 2017 at the Shanghai Motor Show.
 Its wheelbase is 130 mm longer than that of the normal 5 Series saloon and is exclusively sold in China.